cesardecasas/NomadChallenge/README.md

 * pg(Postgres) gem not working for Ruby < 3.0.
 Used SQLite3 instead, in the until it is safe to use pg gem.
 > Alternatively, you can downgrade to Ruby 2.4 in order to use the pg gem and PostgreSQL as Database.

-* Uncompatibilities, with npm.
+* Uncompatibilities with npm.
 Used yarn instead.

+* Uncompatibilities with Ruby enviroment in my pc.
+I was unable to test conection between Backend and Front-end.